mironsuarez/mironsuarez.github.io/essays/smart-questionss.md

 ## The not-so-smart question

 Now compare that to a question about “2 individual matrix side by side.”
 The asker vaguely states that two matrices should appear next to each other but never describes the language, library, or data structure being used.
 There are spelling mistakes, no code snippet, and no mention of the desired result versus the actual output.
-The lack of specifics forces would-be helpers to guess: Is this MATLAB, Python, or C?
+The lack of specifics forces helpers to guess.
+Is this MATLAB, Python, or C?
 Are we dealing with UI layout or numerical operations?
 Without a reproducible case, most readers simply move on.
 You can read the original post [here](https://stackoverflow.com/questions/79763425/2-individual-matrix-side-by-side).

 The result?
 The vague question received little engagement, while the clear Git example pulled in precise answers.
 Quality questions inspire quality answers.